-We have also stated very clearly that the best traders are known to be some of the most avid readers in the world (here are some books you can read).
+We have also stated very clearly that the best traders are known to be some of the most avid readers in the world.

 The reason behind this is simple: if you are to do something for a living, then you must try your best to have fun doing it!

 In this article, We will focus on the best finance magazines that you should indulge in as a trader.